euwbah/musescore-microtonal-edo-plugin/README.md

 It is possible, but not recommended, to change the tuning system halfway through a bar, as accidentals may carry over and be applied in unexpected ways.

-There are a 3 different types of tuning system information text, each one has to be in its own separate staff/system text:
+There are 3 types of tuning system annotations that the plugin accepts, and each one has to be in its own separate staff/system text:
 - **EDO selector** format: `x edo` (e.g. `31 edo`)
   - Where `x` is the number of equally-spaced notes in the octave.
   - Spaces and capitalization are optional.
 Non-integer edos are not currently supported.